animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap-annotations-quickstart.md

 See
 [@EnableLogging Javadoc](https://docs.spring.io/spring-data/geode/docs/current/api/org/springframework/data/gemfire/config/annotation/EnableLogging.html).

-For more information, see [Configuring Logging](../index.html#configuring-logging) in _Spring Data for GemFire Reference Guide_.
+For more information, see [Configuring Logging](bootstrap-annotations.html#configuring-logging) _Bootstrapping GemFire with the Spring Container Using Annotations_.

 ## <a id="configure-statistics"></a>Configure Statistics